Paheej/whfb4th/README.md

 __What is this?__

 The Warhammer Fantasy Battles Battlescribe Repository looks unmaintained with over 60 open issues and missing a ton of codexes from earlier timeframes.
-Rather than attempt to contribute to an unmaintained project I've split off the project with a focus on just 4th and 5th edition - my favorite editions and the favorite editions of Risk Priestley.
+Rather than attempt to contribute to an unmaintained project I've split off the project with a focus on just 4th and 5th edition - my favorite editions and the favorite editions of Rick Priestley.

 Additionally since Battlescribe is defunct - we're using New Recruit.
 Don't be party pooper and get on this bus - it's a great program and really the successor to Battlescribe.